Skip to content

 Can you have a low-carb or keto diet after a hair transplant?

-You can have a low-carb or keto diet after your hair transplant but you will need to ensure the diet provides a balanced intake of the vitamins, minerals and protein needed to support your healing and subsequent hair growth.
+You can have a low-carb or keto diet after your hair transplant, but you will need to ensure the diet provides a balanced intake of the vitamins, minerals and protein required to support your healing and subsequent hair growth.

-Generally, a low-carb, high fat diet has been linked to temporary hair loss.
-But this hair loss has been found to be as a result of insufficient intake of certain nutrients.
-As a result of carbohydrate restriction, the body only gets fewer amounts of certain nutrients, especially the ones that come from high-carb fruits and vegetables.
-This lack of adequate nutrients can lead to more hair loss, and even slow hair growth.
+Generally, a low-carb, high-fat diet has been linked to temporary hair loss.
+But this hair loss has been found to result from insufficient intake of specific nutrients.
+As a result of carbohydrate restriction, the body receives smaller amounts of particular nutrients, especially those from high-carb fruits and vegetables.
+This lack of adequate nutrients can lead to more hair loss and even slow hair growth.

-Also, when the body gets fewer calories as a result of cutting down carbohydrate intake, it reacts by making sure the energy it gets is diverted from hair to other important cellular functions first.
-This alone, may be able to reduce hair growth.
+Also, when the body gets fewer calories by cutting down carbohydrate intake, it redirects energy away from hair and toward other critical cellular functions first.
+This alone may reduce hair growth.

-That being said, it is possible to alter a low-carb or keto diet to compensate for the loss of important nutrients that can support the growth and health of your hair.
+That said, it is possible to adjust a low-carb or keto diet to compensate for the loss of essential nutrients that support hair growth and health.
 You can also choose supplements to cover up any deficiencies.
-Important vitamins and minerals to consider taking as supplements include the B-group vitamins, vitamin C, vitamin D, vitamin E, vitamin A, and iron.
+Basic vitamins and minerals to consider taking as supplements include the B-group vitamins, vitamin C, vitamin D, vitamin E, vitamin A, and iron.

 Summary

-You can have a low-carb or ketogenic diet after having a hair transplant but you will need to ensure sufficient intake of Vitamins and Minerals to prevent impaired wound healing.
-While these kind of diets contain high amounts of protein, which can be good for the healing and growth of your newly transplanted hair, they are devoid of nutrient-rich, high-carb carbohydrates like fruits and vegetables which contain rich amounts of vitamins and minerals — that are essential for the growth of the hair.
+You can have a low-carb or ketogenic diet after having a hair transplant, but you will need to ensure sufficient intake of Vitamins and Minerals to prevent impaired wound healing.
+While these kinds of diets contain high amounts of protein, which can be good for the healing and growth of your newly transplanted hair, they are devoid of nutrient-rich, high-carbohydrate foods like fruits and vegetables, which contain rich amounts of vitamins and minerals that are essential for the growth of the hair.

 If you are exploring having a hair transplant, book your consultation today.
-Our lead surgeons will be more than happy to give you more information on the personalised hair transplant service we offer at The Treatment Rooms London.
+Our lead surgeons are more than happy to provide you with more information about the personalised hair transplant service we offer at The Treatment Rooms London.

 References